Moss Landing Marine Laboratories: Organization

-Researchers at Moss Landing Marine Laboratories also collaborate with scientists at other institutions in analysis of marine chemistry and marine species.
-One frequent partner for such collaboration is the Marine Mammal Center.
+Researchers at Moss Landing Marine Laboratories also collaborate with scientists at other institutions to analyse marine chemistry and marine species.
+One frequent partner in such collaborations is the Marine Mammal Center.

 Research vessels

 MLML operates two vessels, the 56 ft R/V John H. Martin, and the 30 ft R/V Sheila B.

 Sea Grant

-Moss Landing Marine Laboratories participates in the Sea Grant Colleges program by hosting an office of the UC Sea Grant Extension Program, affiliated with University of California, San Diego.
+Moss Landing Marine Laboratories participates in the Sea Grant Colleges program by hosting an office of the UC Sea Grant Extension Program, affiliated with the University of California, San Diego.

 Projects

-The Submersible Capable of Under Ice Navigation and Imaging was a National Science Foundation funded research project for robotic under the sea ice for surveying and exploration in Antarctica from 2007 through 2009.
+The Submersible Capable of Under Ice Navigation and Imaging was a National Science Foundation funded research project for robotic undersea ice surveying and exploration in Antarctica from 2007 through 2009.

-The Vertical Transport and Exchange of Ocean Particulate program (VERTEX) was initiated by Moss Landing Marine Labs in 1981 by Dr. John Martin.
+The Vertical Transport and Exchange of Ocean Particulate program (VERTEX) was initiated by Moss Landing Marine Labs in 1981 under the supervision of Dr. John Martin.
 This project resulted in the development of the iron fertilization theory (then known as the iron hypothesis), which contends that iron is a limiting factor for phytoplankton production in high-nutrient low-chlorophyll (HNLC) zones.
 Martin was dubbed the "Iron Man" for his role in this discovery.